Milan Stojadinović: Domestic issues

-The British historian Richard Crampton wrote that the basis of Stojadinović's power rested on "political jobbery" and corruption as the JRZ functioned more as a patronage machine of a type very common to the Balkans rather than the fascistic mass movement that Stojadinović had intended.
-Interwar Yugoslavia was characterized by an etatist economic system with the state playing a very large role in the economy.
+The British historian Richard Crampton wrote that the basis of Stojadinović's power was "political jobbery" and corruption as the JRZ functioned more as a patronage machine of a type common to the Balkans rather than the fascistic mass movement that Stojadinović had intended.
+Interwar Yugoslavia was characterized by an etatist economic system with the state playing a large role in the economy.
 The Yugoslav state owned all or most of the railroads, docks, mines, steel mills, forests, mills, hospitals, banks, publishing houses, hotels, theatres and opera houses in the country, together with the state having monopolies over the manufacturing, distribution and sales of matches, salt, cigarette paper, tobacco and kerosene.
-As the public sector jobs paid considerably better than the private sector, and there were more opportunities for corruption, there was much competition for jobs in the public sector, especially in a country as poor as Yugoslavia, meaning whatever government that was in power in Belgrade could build much support by operating a patronage machine which would hand out public sector jobs in exchange for votes.
-Every government in interwar Yugoslavia used the powers of patronage to reward its supporters with public sector jobs and punish its enemies by denying them the chance to work in the public sector.
+As public-sector jobs were better paid than those in the private sector, and presented more opportunities for corruption, there was much competition for jobs in the public sector, especially in a country as poor as Yugoslavia, enabling any party in power to build support by handing out public-sector jobs in exchange for votes.
+Every government in interwar Yugoslavia used patronage to reward its supporters with public-sector jobs and punish its enemies by denying them the chance to work in the public sector.
 Stojadinović, like his predecessors, created a patronage machine as the basis of his power with JRZ members being rewarded with employment in the public sector.
-However, the gradual improvement of the Yugoslav economy in the late 1930s after the nadir it had fallen to in 1932, the worst year of the Great Depression, did win Stojadinović a measure of popularity.
-Stojadinović believed that the solution to the Great Depression were closer economic links with Germany, which lacked many of the raw materials necessary for a modern industrial economy and whose population exceeded the capacity of German farmers to feed it.
-As Germany needed both food and raw materials such as iron, bauxite, copper and manganese, Yugoslavia enjoyed an economic bloom from 1935, exporting minerals and agricultural products to Germany on an enormous scale, leading to an economic revival and placing Yugoslavia in the German economic sphere of influence.
+Moreover, the gradual improvement of the Yugoslav economy in the late 1930s, as it recovered from its 1932 nadir, won Stojadinović a further measure of popularity.
+Stojadinović believed that the solution to the Great Depression lay in closer economic links with Germany, which lacked many raw materials necessary for a modern industrial economy and whose population exceeded the capacity of German farmers to feed it.
+Yugoslav exports of both food and raw materials such as iron, bauxite, copper and manganese to Germany fueled Yugoslav economic growth after 1935 and placed Yugoslavia in the German economic sphere of influence.